artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 }
 ```

-**Tareas Lab 2**: In the following link you can find the extra exercises you have to do for this lab: [TasksLab2](https://drive.google.com/file/d/1H5ngmpe4I9mcKl-4PZjDYNxdW8RDmapS/view?usp=sharing).
+**Extra Tasks for Lab 2**: In the following link you can find the extra exercises you have to do for this lab: [TasksLab2](https://drive.google.com/file/d/1H5ngmpe4I9mcKl-4PZjDYNxdW8RDmapS/view?usp=sharing).
 We next show the complete solution for all exercises in Lab 2:

 ```
     .equ N, 4